AthenasCap/messenger/README.md

 The Api-Endpoints are accessible at {host}/messenger/resources/{endpoint}.

-Endpoints implementet so far: profiles, messages, comments.
+Endpoints implemented so far: profiles, messages, comments.

 All still work in progress, buggy and a mess in general.
 Sounds like fun =).